-ROCKFORD, Ill. -- Some Illinois residents who suffered losses in the severe storms and flooding from Aug.
-20-31 may receive a letter from the Federal Emergency Management Agency (FEMA) stating their application for disaster assistance has been denied.
+INDIANAPOLIS, Ind. -- Some Hoosiers who suffered losses in the severe storms and flooding from Sept.12 - Oct.
+6 may receive a letter from the Federal Emergency Management Agency (FEMA) stating their application for disaster assistance has been denied.

-"A denial letter does not necessarily mean that an applicant is not eligible for assistance," said Federal Coordinating Officer Tony Russell.
-"It may mean that FEMA does not have all the information needed to make a decision regarding the applicant's disaster aid."
+"A denial letter does not necessarily mean that an applicant is not eligible for assistance," said Federal Coordinating Officer Stephen M. DeBlasio, Sr. "It may mean that FEMA does not have all the information needed to make a decision regarding the applicant's disaster aid."

-There are a number of reasons why applicants may receive denial letters and yet may be eligible for assistance, such as the need to:
+There are a number of reasons why applicants may receive denial letters and yet may be eligible for assistance.
+Applicants may need to provide items such as:

-- Provide information to prove occupancy or ownership of the damaged property.
+- Information to prove occupancy or ownership of the damaged property.

-- Applicants, with insurance, should contact their insurance company and ask for a settlement letter detailing exactly what is covered under their claim.
-They should mail insurance settlement information to FEMA?
-Individuals & Households Program, National Processing Service Center, P.O.
+- An insurance settlement letter.
+Applicants, with insurance, should contact their insurance company and ask for a settlement letter detailing exactly what is covered under their claim.
+They should mail insurance settlement information to FEMA Individuals & Households Program, National Processing Service Center, P.O.
 Box 10055, Hyattsville, MD 20782-7055.

 Individuals have up to 12 months from the date they registered with FEMA to submit insurance information for review.
 FEMA cannot provide money to individuals or households for losses covered by insurance.